-Canada votes in pandemic election that could cost Trudeau
+Canadians vote in pandemic election that could cost Trudeau

+TORONTO (AP) — Canadians voted Monday in a pandemic election that that threatens to knock Justin Trudeau from power.

-TORONTO (AP) — Prime Minister Justin Trudeau gambled on an early election in a bid to win a majority of seats in Parliament, but now faces the threat of being knocked from power in Canada’s election on Monday.
+Trudeau gambled on an early election in a bid to win a majority of seats in Parliament.
+But the opposition has been relentless in accusing Trudeau of calling an unnecessary early vote during the pandemic — two years before the deadline — for his own personal ambition.

 Polls indicate Trudeau’s Liberal Party is in a tight race with the rival Conservatives: It will likely win the most seats in Parliament, but still fail to get a majority, forcing it to rely on an opposition party to pass legislation.